ncarandini/AvdList/README.md

 2. Copy the `<emulator_name>.ini` file and the `<emulator_name>` folder and paste them in `C:\Users\<your_username>\.android\avd` folder
 3. Open the Android Device Manager from Visual Studio 2017 and you should see the new entry in the device list

 If the definded system image is not already present in your machine, you'll se an error message in the start button.
-You can easily solve it with a right click on the device row, selecting the `<emulator_name>.ini` command from the pulldown menu:
+You can easily solve it with a right click on the device row, selecting the `Download System Image` command from the pulldown menu:

 ![image](https://user-images.githubusercontent.com/139274/41085825-5763b54e-6a38-11e8-8147-4edbaf7fe232.png)